lsingh123/git-relevant-history/README.md

 # git-relevant-history

-Extract software component from git repo into a new repo, taking complete relevant history with it.
+Extract software component from git repo into a new repo, taking complete relevant history with it (modified to work with palantir's infra)

 ## Background